JSON to XML converter step

 }}

-• Save the process definition, create a new instance, and execute.
+• Save the process definition, create a new instance, and then execute it.
 Render the process instance.
-Click on the process step to view its properties.
-The step should convert the JSON code to XML and store the result in the variable/global as configured.
+Click the process step to view its properties.
+The step should convert the JSON code to XML and store the result in the variable or global as configured.

 Definition Sample: